williamouyang/okta.github.io/_source/docs/api/resources/users.md

   * An HTTP 500 status code usually indicates that you have exceeded the request timeout.
 Retry your request with a smaller limit and paginate the results.
 For more information, see [Pagination](/docs/getting_started/design_principles.html#pagination)).
   * Use `limit` and `after` with all four query types.
   * Treat the `after` cursor as an opaque value and obtain it through the next link relation.
 See [Pagination](/docs/getting_started/design_principles.html#pagination).
+  * We support most of the operators listed in the [SCIM Protocol Specification](https://tools.ietf.org/html/rfc7644#section-3.4.2.2).
+    We don't support `co`, `ne`, `pr`, or `le`.
+See each parameter's section for example searches using supported operators.

 ##### Response Parameters
 {:.api .api-response .api-response-params}